Economics 203: Honors Microeconomic Principles

 If you need help with basic grammar and punctuation, you have two options.
 You may contact the university’s Writing Support Center at http://www.towson.edu/writingcenter/.
 Alternatively, you can find information on specific points of grammar and punctuation online at Towson’s Online Writing Support: http://wwwnew.towson.edu/ows/.

 Late or missed in-class quizzes or exams: Quizzes and exams must be taken at their scheduled times except in extraordinary circumstances, with my specific permission.
 If some emergency prevents you from taking a quiz or exam on schedule, you must present a written (email is okay) explanation of the problem before the quiz or exam, or as soon as possible afterwards, so that we can make alternative arrangements.

 Additional requirements for honors section only:

-Written work on The Invisible Heart and The Price of Everything: I want you to have a good chance to discuss these two books by Russ Roberts, and we won’t have a lot of time in which to discuss them in class.
+Written work on The Invisible Heart: I want you to have a good chance to discuss these two books by Russ Roberts, and we won’t have a lot of time in which to discuss them in class.
 Accordingly I want you to discuss them in the Facebook group set up for your section.